ianmiell/shutit/README.md

 If you have an existing bash script it is relatively trivial to port to this to get going with docker and start shipping containers (see create\_skeleton.sh below).
+You can also use this to prototype builds before porting to whatever configuration management tool you ultimately choose.

-As a by-product of this design, you can use it in a similar way to chef/puppet (by taking an existing container and configuring it to remove and build a specific module), but it's not designed for this purpose and probably won't be as useful for moving target systems.
+As a by-product of this design, you can use it in a similar way to chef/puppet (by taking an existing container and configuring it to remove and build a specific module), but it's not designed primarily for this purpose.

 Chef/Puppet were suggested as alternatives, but for several reasons I didn't go with them: